Rooftop bars in Sydney

-When it comes to views from the best rooftop bars in Sydney, you’d be hard pressed to find a better one than this.
-Offering one of the most photographed vantage points in Sydney, The Glenmore Hotel lets you look out over the magnificent Sydney Harbour and Sydney Opera House with a schooner in one hand and a burger in the other.
-Unlike its equally wonderful but more buttoned-up (in more ways than one) cousin Opera Bar across Circular Quay, The Glenmore serves up much more laid back pub vibes.
+When it comes to sparkling harbour views, you’d be hard-pressed to find a better vantage than this.
+With one of the most photographed outlooks in Sydney, The Glenmore Hotel offers dreamy water views all the way to the Sydney Opera House, ideally enjoyed with a beer in one hand and a burger in the other.
+Unlike its equally wonderful, but more buttoned-up cousin Opera Bar across Circular Quay, The Glenmore is all about laid-back pub vibes.

 Nick & Nora's

 Think all of Sydney's best rooftop bars call the CBD home?
 Think again.
-Nick & Nora's towers above most other rooftop bars in Sydney.
-Resting on the 26th floor of the V by Crown, those with vertigo might want to look away.
+Nick & Nora's towers above most other rooftop bars in Sydney, resting on the 26th floor of the V by Crown in Parramatta – those with vertigo might want to look away.

-It's not just the physical heights that make this rooftop bar so amazing.
-The experience is of the highest quality, as well.
-Taking inspo from 1934 detective novel The Thin Man, this isn't your average bar.
+It's not just the physical heights that make this rooftop bar so dreamy – the experience is of the highest quality, as well.
+Taking inspiration from the 1934 detective novel The Thin Man, this isn't your average bar.
 A celebration of the lively party culture during Prohibition, the opulent decor, classy service and fancy cocktails and champagne list will transport you back to the days of flappers and dapper gents.
-Been confining your rooftop fun to postcodes in the Sydney CBD?
-It's time to change that.
+Expect champagne cocktails and caviar to accompany your sparkling backdrop.

 Location: Sydney CBD